Ali al-Hakim

-Sayyid Ali al-Hakim (born 1964) is an Iraqi high-ranking Shiite Ayatollah based in Najaf, Iraq.
+Sayyid Ali al-Hakim (born 1964) is an Iraqi high-ranking Shi'ite Ayatollah based in Najaf, Iraq.

 Biography

 Family tree

 Al-Hakim is a member of the Hakim family of Shiite scholars.

 Early life

 Al-Hakim was born in Najaf, the son of Ayatollah Sayyid Abdul al-Sahib, and the grandson of the Grand Ayatollah Sayyid Muhsin al-Hakim; the latter is considered one of the greatest Shiite scholars of the 20th century.
 In addition to his studies in secular schools, he joined the Islamic seminary at an early age in 1976.

 Al-Hakim is the brother of Sayyid Jafar al-Hakim, who has visited the United States and delivered lectures on a variety of topics.

 He is also a nephew of Grand Ayatollah Mohammad Saeed Al-Hakim, one of the four main Grand Ayatollahs of Iraq.

 He has visited the Hakim Foundation in the United States, which is run by family member Ammar Al-Hakim.